 The litetree table controls where the initial content of the files in the litefile table come from, and the long term content of the "ro" files.
-When a node boots up in statelite mode, it will by default copy all of its tmpfs files from the /.default directory of the root image, so there is not requirement to setup a litetree table.
-If you decide that you want some of the files pulled from different locations that are different per node, you can use this table.
-See Advanced Statelite features.
+When a node boots up in statelite mode, it will by default copy all of its tmpfs files from the /.default directory of the root image.
+You may decide that you want some of the files pulled from different locations that are different per node.